MathematicusLucian/draught-cli/README.md

 **DLL:** On any platform, run the app by using the dotnet command:
 - Enter dotnet HelloWorld.dll and press Enter.
 - Enter a name in response to the prompt, and press any key to exit.

+## Design Decisions

+### Class Structure
+- Each widget (Rectangle, Square, Ellipse, Circle, Textbox) is represented by a separate class, inheriting from a common base class Widget.
+- A Drawing class is responsible for managing a collection of widgets and printing them out.

+### Input Validation
+- Checks are added to ensure that dimension parameters for widgets are integers and widths, heights, and diameters are positive.
+- Error handling is implemented to manage cases where these checks fail.

+### Unit Tests
+- Unit tests have been implemented for each widget class and the Drawing class to ensure their correctness.
+- Test cases cover the creation and printing of each widget, as well as adding widgets to the drawing.

+## Potential Refinements
+- Implement more comprehensive unit tests, including edge cases and boundary conditions.
+- Add error handling mechanisms for invalid input parameters.
+- Implement rendering capabilities to visualize the drawing, even could use Unity.
+- Expand functionality to support additional drawing primitives or features such as lines, polygons, color, etc.
+- Enhance user interaction by allowing dynamic addition and manipulation of widgets.
+- Improve code documentation for better maintainability.

+# Challenge

 ## Demonstration of SOLID principles
 Develop a Visual Studio Console Application which simulates a drawing package.
 Your application should support the following 5 drawing primitives (we'll call them widgets):